justunsix/debezium-tests/localdev.md

 https_proxy=https://204.1.1.129 3128:3128/
 ```

 Set the proxy used by Aptitude package manager.
-Create a new file under the /etc/apt/apt.conf.d directory, and then add the following lines.
+Create a new file 'proxy.conf' under the '/etc/apt/apt.conf.d/' directory, and then add the following lines. e.g.
 ```
+$ sudo nano /etc/apt/apt.conf.d/proxy.conf
+# In editor, add these lines
 Acquire {
   HTTP::proxy "http://204.1.1.129:3128";
   HTTPS::proxy "http://204.1.1.129:3128";